 Table of Contents

-Fertilizers are chemical substances supplied to the crops to increase their productivity.
-These are used by the farmers daily to increase the crops yield.
-The fertilizers contain the essential nutrients required by the plants including nitrogen, potassium, and phosphorus.
-They enhance the water retention capacity of the soil and also increase its fertility.
+Fertilisers are additional substances supplied to the crops to increase their productivity.
+These are used by the farmers daily to increase the crop yield.
+These fertilisers contain essential nutrients required by the plants, including nitrogen, potassium, and phosphorus.
+They also enhance the water retention capacity of the soil and increase its fertility.